utybo/Neticheck/README.md

 * Apache James Mime4J for parsing EMails
 * Jansi for writing colors to the terminal
 * Argparser for parsing console arguments
+* Gson for creating and parsing .json files

 This project is made available to you under the MPL 2.0 license (incompatible with secondary licenses).